Cloverfield: Theatrical

-First publicized in a teaser trailer in screenings of Transformers, the film was released on January 17 in New Zealand, Russia and Australia; January 18 in North America; January 24 in South Korea; January 25 in Taiwan; January 31 in Germany; and February 1 in the United Kingdom, Ireland and Italy.
+First publicized in a teaser trailer in screenings of Transformers, the film was released on January 17, 2008, in New Zealand, Russia and Australia; January 18 in North America; January 24 in South Korea; January 25 in Taiwan; January 31 in Germany; and February 1 in the United Kingdom, Ireland and Italy.
 In Japan, the film was released on April 5.

 Home media

 The DVD was released on April 22, 2008, in two versions: the standard single-disc edition and an exclusive "steel-book" special edition that was sold at Suncoast and FYE retailers in the US and Future Shop in Canada.
-Other store exclusives include an exclusive bonus disc titled "T.J.
-Miller's Video Diary" with the DVD at all Best Buy retailers, an exclusive mix CD titled "Rob's Goin' to Japan Party Mix" with the DVD at all Target and Wal-Mart retailers and an exclusive ringtone with the DVD at all Kmart and Sears retailers.
+Other store exclusives include an exclusive bonus disc titled "T. J. Miller's Video Diary" with the DVD at all Best Buy retailers, an exclusive mix CD titled "Rob's Goin' to Japan Party Mix" with the DVD at all Target and Wal-Mart retailers and an exclusive ringtone with the DVD at all Kmart and Sears retailers.
 Borders also had an exclusive booklet encased with their DVD.

 The Region 2 DVD was released on June 9 in both one-disc and two-disc editions.
 The limited steel-book edition is only available from HMV, while Play.com offers exclusive cover artwork.
 The HMV-exclusive steel-book contains two discs.

 The DVD includes two alternative endings, which vary only slightly.
 The first alternative ending shows Rob and Beth exiting the Coney Island–Stillwell Avenue station instead of on the Ferris wheel and features different sirens in the background as Rob talks to the camera.
-In the second alternative ending, just after the final explosion, Beth can be heard screaming "Rob!", followed by a very brief clip of an unknown person looking at the camera (in the commentary, Reeves said that it was one of the crew members) and brushing rubble off the lens.
+In the second alternative ending, just after the final explosion, Beth can be heard screaming "Rob!" followed by a brief clip of an unknown person looking at the camera (in the commentary, Reeves stated that it was one of the crew members) and brushing rubble off the lens.
 The film then ends with the original final clip of Rob and Beth on their Coney Island date recording themselves on the Ferris Wheel as the camera tape runs out, with two differences: there is no timestamp in the lower left-hand corner of the screen, and there is an additional beeping tone indicating the end of the tape.

 A Blu-ray edition was released on June 3, 2008.
-It includes a "Special Investigation Mode," as well as all the bonus features of the 2-disc DVD in HD.
+It includes a "Special Investigation Mode", as well as all the bonus features of the 2-disc DVD in HD.

-On the film's 10th anniversary, Paramount issued a 4k UHD Blu-ray version of the film, accompanied by the standard Blu-ray and bonus extras, it was released on January 23, 2018.
+On the film's 10th anniversary, Paramount issued a 4k UHD Blu-ray version of the film, accompanied by the standard Blu-ray and bonus extras.
+It was released on January 23, 2018.